NATO Is in the Middle of an Expensive and Dangerous Military Exercise. Here’s Why Those War Games Are Worth It

 First, and most obviously, these exercises are an opportunity for the NATO and partner militaries to simply practice the art of war.
 If we do end up in combat in Europe, our forces will have to be able to operate seamlessly together in demanding circumstances — to counter cyber attacks, high-tech weapons, internal geographic position and the advantage that a single-nation enemy would achieve from a unitary command structure.
 To overcome those obstacles will require not only brute force but also well-trained and coordinated units fighting effectively together.
 Practice makes if not perfect at least very good.

 Second, the Alliance sees the war games as crucial to deter further aggressive behavior from Russia in the wake of the invasion of Ukraine, annexation of Crimea and ongoing cyber attacks.
 As Admiral Foggo and I sat overlooking the Bay of Naples in the run-up to the exercises, it was clear he saw these vast wargames as an appropriate response to an aggressive and resurgent Russian Federation.
-The Secretary General of NATO, former Norweigen Prime Minister Jens Stoltenberg, agrees.
+The Secretary General of NATO, former Norwegian Prime Minister Jens Stoltenberg, agrees.
 Both are quick to point out these exercises are defensive in nature, but — Admiral Foggo recently said — “if Russia challenges us, we will respond.”
 He is right to be concerned about Russian activity around the periphery of the Alliance, and it is not hard to hear the old ghosts of the Cold War rattling in the winds off the Baltic Sea.

 Third, the exercises fall on the heels of a far larger Russian war game (albeit on its eastern border), with over 300,000 troops — six times larger than NATO’s current war game.
 Russia has also been conducting a series of offensively structure exercises around its periphery over the past six years.
 They have recently been operating warships and aircraft very aggressively, often penetrating Alliance airspace and confronting NATO warships at sea.
 All of this has rattled the NATO nations in the east, especially the vulnerable Baltics, and Trident Juncture is seen as a response to Russian military posturing.